gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Tooling API TestLauncher (i)

 This releases introduces a new [`TestLauncher`](javadoc/org/gradle/tooling/TestLauncher.html) interface for launching tests using the Gradle Tooling API.
 This interface will evolve over the next couple of releases.
-With this release the [`TestLauncher`](javadoc/org/gradle/tooling/TestLauncher.html) API allows specifying tests to be executed by passing TestOperationDescriptors received from a previous build invocation.
+With this release the [`TestLauncher`](javadoc/org/gradle/tooling/TestLauncher.html) API allows specifying tests to be executed by passing TestOperationDescriptors received from a previous build invocation or by specifying the class to be tested by full qualified classname.

 		ProjectConnection connection = GradleConnector.newConnector()